Scientific Name(s): Salvia officinalis L.

 Doses of 300 and 600 mg of dried sage leaf have been investigated in mood and cognitive performance studies.
 A standardized S. officinalis ethanolic extract at a dose of 333 mg was used in a study evaluating its effects on memory and attention in healthy older volunteers.
 A typical dosage has been described as 4 to 6 g/day of the sage leaf.

 S. officinalis is generally recognized as safe (GRAS) by the US Food and Drug Administration (FDA).
 Information regarding safety and efficacy in pregnancy and lactation is lacking.
 One study in pregnant Palestinian women found infrequent use of herbs, including sage, during pregnancy to be safe.
 Animal data suggest potential lactiferous effects.
 Until further information is available, sage should not be routinely recommended during pregnancy and lactation.

 None well documented.

-The name Salvia derives from the Latin salvere, meaning to cure.
-Traditionally, sage and its oil have been used to treat a wide range of illnesses.
-Ethanolic tinctures and decoctions have been used to treat inflammation of the oral cavity and GI tract; sage has been used as a tonic and antispasmodic.
+The name Salvia derives from the Latin "salvere," meaning "to cure."
+Traditionally, sage and its oil have been used to treat a wide range of conditions.
+Ethanolic tinctures and decoctions have been used to treat inflammation of the oral cavity and GI tract, and sage has also been used as a tonic and antispasmodic.

-The plant has been used topically as an antiseptic and astringent and to manage excessive sweating.
+The plant has been used topically as an antiseptic and astringent, as well as to manage excessive sweating.
 Sage tea has been ingested for the treatment of dysmenorrhea, diarrhea, gastritis, tonsillitis, and sore throat.
 The dried leaves have been smoked to treat asthma.

 Uses and Pharmacology